jpeddicord/dotfiles/README.md

 | A       | A      | backspace  |
 | Q       | Q      | escape     |

-On an iPad using a remote session, caps lock is bound to `alt` for SSH connections, since you can't bind globally.
+On an iPad using a remote session, caps lock is bound to `ctrl` for SSH connections, since you can't bind globally.

 ### Remote shell shims